waldekmastykarz/sample-xml-validation/readme.md

 ## Remarks

-This project uses the [xsd-schema-validator](https://github.com/nikku/node-xsd-schema-validator) package which requires Java.
-More information about the setup required to run the package is available on the project's Git repo page.

 This sample is based on the Office Add-in manifest and its XSD as published on https://msdn.microsoft.com/en-us/library/fp123711.
 The XSD had to be modified on line 249 from:

 ```xml